GAMS-dev/miro/README.md

 MIRO will install these when it detects that they are required.

-If you want to use gdx as a file exchange with GAMS (which is the default for all sample models), you will also need to install either the gdxrrwMIO package, which you can find [here](https://git.gams.com/fproske/gmswebui).
+If you want to use gdx as a file exchange with GAMS (which is the default for all sample models), you will also need to install either the gdxrrwMIO package, which you can find [here](https://github.com/GAMS-dev/gdxrrw-miro).

+Some (optional) functions are provided by the package miro.util, which you can find [here](https://github.com/GAMS-dev/miro.util).
+If you do not have this package installed, fallback functions are used.

 To start the application, run the following command from an R console:
 ```